rocket4321/nx584mqtt/README.md

 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-This is a tool to let you interact with your NetworX alarm panel via the NX584 module (which is built into NX8E panels).
+This is a tool to let you interact with your GE/Caddx/NetworX alarm panel via the NX584 module (which is built into NX8E panels).
 You must enable it in the configuration of the control panel.